FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-12-20-laws-of-power.md

 ---
-title: "20 Laws of Power"
+title: '20 Laws of Power'
 date: 2014-03-12
-description: "My favorite 20 laws of power."
+description: 'My favorite 20 laws of power.'
 banner: https://fvcproductions.files.wordpress.com/2014/03/book.jpg
 aliases:
   - /2014/03/12/20-laws-of-power/
-tags:
-    - adapt and survive
-    - be wary
-    - conceal
-    - emotions
-    - do not offend
-    - hands clean
-    - laws of power
-    - never outshine
-    - plan ahead
-    - play along
-    - respect tradition
-    - robert greene
-    - selective honesty
-    - wary of friends
-    - weaknesses
 categories:
   - blog
 ---

 So if you're not already familiar with Robert Green's popular book "[The 48 Laws of Power](https://en.wikipedia.org/wiki/The_48_Laws_of_Power '48 Laws of Power - Wiki')" that was published in 1998, I'm going to suggest you read it... right now.